-My recent work is inspired by self-experiential moments when the imaginary-visual and the material-haptic bump up against each other, those instances when you perceive yourself as both connected to and removed from your own sense of being.
+My recent collages and sculptures are inspired by revelatory moments when the imaginary-visual and the material-haptic bump up against each other, instances when you perceive yourself as both connected to and removed from your own sense of corporeal being.

 Aspects of my process can be looked at much like a combination of stream of consciousness and constrained writing techniques.
-I find, produce, and manipulate source materials as I go, working within a fixed set of thematic, conceptual, or visual constraints.
-Pulling from a personal archive of found images and objects, as well as my own photographs and clothing, I embrace the element of chance in finding and placing pieces, as I enjoy exploring the tension between control and chaos.
-In dialogue with historic techniques and concepts utilized by the Surrealists, these methods allow for an automatic processing of visual and visceral information on a semiotic level, an intuitive sense of sight that is both linked to and detached from our contemporary mass media experience.
+I find, produce, and manipulate source materials as I go, working within a fixed set of thematic constraints.
+These methods allow for an automatic processing of visual and visceral information on a semiotic level, an intuitive sense of sight that is both linked to and detached from our contemporary media experience.